 While specific areas will be affected for a limited time, the nourishment process isn’t terribly disruptive and you can still enjoy soaking up the sun, playing in the waves, and spending time with friends and family on your Outer Banks vacation!
 And, even better?
 When the beach nourishment is complete, not only will we have more beach to love, but our beautiful shoreline will be better protected from storms and erosion.

-Buxton beach nourishment is currently underway and should be completed in March 2018.
-Nags Head beach nourishment calls for sand to be placed on 10 miles of beach during the summer of 2018 from around milepost 11 to around milepost 21.
-The town is waiting permits and hopefully will recieve construction bids in late March or April.
-Projected construction for Nags Head would ideally begin in late June or early July, however, this may be delayed until 2019.
+Nags Head beach nourishment calls for sand to be placed on 10 miles of beach during the summer of 2019 from around milepost 11 to around milepost 21.

 Click below for beach nourishment updates for each town including work schedules and impact zones.